bennetja/bennetja.github.io/index.markdown

 I have worked as a freelancer for Granta, And Other Stories and English PEN.

-My translations have appeared in [Asymptote](https://www.asymptotejournal.com/blog/2019/06/25/translation-tuesday-he-who-is-worthy-of-love-by-abdellah-taia/), *Mexico City Lit* and *K1N*.
+My translations have appeared in [Asymptote](https://www.asymptotejournal.com/blog/2019/06/25/translation-tuesday-he-who-is-worthy-of-love-by-abdellah-taia/), Mexico City Lit and K1N.
 In 2023 I was awarded a PEN Presents grant to translate a sample of Colombian author Fernando Molano's novel *Vista desde una acera* (*View from a sidewalk*).

 My recent fiction has been published in [3AM](https://www.3ammagazine.com/3am/dignity/) and is forthcoming in [The Dublin Review](https://thedublinreview.com/).